hooriyakazmi/hooriyakazmi/README.md

 ## 🚀 Featured Projects

 ### 🌟 [Glow In](#)
-**Swift app co-developed and fully designed for "Everyone Can Code Chicago" internship.**
+**Swift app co-developed and fully designed for my Everyone Can Code Chicago internship.**
 A mental health app inspired by Apple's prompt to help shape a healthier society.
 Inclusive, accessible, and designed for everyone.
 *My proudest achievement in blending design and technology for real-world impact.*